• Home

 What’s popcorn oil and where do I find it?

-Can I use a different brand of pretzel?
+Can I use a different pretzel brand?

-Can I bake them instead of just letting them sit?
+Can I bake them instead of letting them sit?

-How long do they last?
+How do you store them and how long do they keep?

 How spicy are these?